NavinShrinivas/GRDNS/README.md

 ### Building locally :

 > Note : this project is built for the linux system, compatibility with windows is not confirnmed(This can be an issue, propose if you wish to).
-To run this porject, you need to have golang and redis installed.
-After getting those two
+To run this project, you need to have golang and redis installed.
+MacOS users can run `brew install go redis` to install go and redis

+After getting the dependencies, you can run:
 ```bash
 $ ./run.sh
 ```